 When Piett reports the probe droid's findings from Hoth, Vader walks over and asks Piett about it directly.
 He then draws a conclusion, gives orders, and leaves.
 Ozzel's input is completely ignored, almost as if Vader values Piett's assessment over Ozzel's blustering.
 It would seem that Vader had chosen Piett as his successor long before Ozzel's execution.

-After Vader orders the ship to the Hoth System and leaves, Admiral gives Captain Piett a Death Glare.
-The admiral is likely incensed that Piett went over Ozzel's head in announcing his findings to Vader, practically cutting out his involvement entirely.
+After Vader orders the ship to the Hoth System and leaves, the admiral gives Captain Piett a Death Glare.
+Ozzel is likely incensed that Piett went over his head in announcing his findings to Vader, essentially eliminating his involvement entirely.

 During Luke's fight with Vader, Vader pleads with Luke to surrender, rather than letting himself be destroyed as Obi-Wan has.
-Vader hasn't quite figured out that he didn't exactly kill Obi-Wan, and he has effectively just undercut his own threat against Luke who knows there's alternatives to fighting.
+Vader hasn't quite figured out that he didn't exactly kill Obi-Wan, and he has effectively just undercut his own threat against Luke, who knows there are alternatives to fighting.
 Luke Takes a Third Option and takes a Leap of Faith, escaping Vader and narrowly surviving the fall to be rescued by Leia and company.

 Luke's lightsaber.
 It was Anakin's, and Obi-Wan took it after cutting off his three remaining organic limbs and leaving him for dead, burning on the bank of a river of lava.
 Suddenly, Luke shows up on Bespin, grim determination on his face, and ignites that lightsaber, intending to finish what Obi-Wan started.
-How utterly pissed must Vader be not only to see that blade again, but to have it in the hands of his son, who is dead-set on killing him?
+How utterly furious must Vader be not only to see that blade again, but to have it in the hands of his son, who is presumably there to assassinate him?

 Luke didn't drop off the Bespin catwalk to escape Vader.
 He was committing suicide.